Asian stocks drop as White House turmoil hits risk sentiment

 The U.S. currency was hurt as Treasury yields declined significantly with allegations against Trump lowering economic stimulus hopes.

-With Treasury yields falling the gap between U.S. and German government debt yields reached its narrowest in more than six months on Wednesday as a tumultuous week in Washington contrasted with a sense of improved political stability in Europe.
+With Treasury yields falling, the gap between U.S. and German government debt yields reached its narrowest in more than six months on Wednesday, as a tumultuous week in Washington contrasted with a sense of improved political stability in Europe.

-In commodities, oil prices were little changed after settling at a two-week high overnight after U.S crude inventories declined for the sixth straight week.
-That was a positive sign for markets ahead of next week’s OPEC meeting, where major oil producers are expected to extend supply cuts.
+In commodities, oil prices dipped after settling at a two-week high overnight.
+An ongoing effort by OPEC to cut production has partially propped up oil but prices remain under pressure from still plentiful supplies.

 Gold hovered near a two-week high thanks to the weaker dollar and the risk aversion gripping the broader markets.